Thomas Brassey: Expansion in Europe

 Following the end of the "railway mania" and the drying up of contracts in France, Brassey could have retired as a rich man.
 Instead he decided to expand his interests, initially in other European countries.
 His first venture in Spain was the Barcelona and Mataró Railway of 18 mi in 1848.
 In 1850 he undertook his first contract in the Italian States, a short railway of 10 mi, the Prato and Pistoia Railway.
 This was to lead to bigger contracts in Italy, the next being the Turin–Novara line of 60 mi in 1853, followed by the Central Italian Railway of 52 mi.
 In Norway, with Sir Morton Peto and Edward Betts, Brassey built the Oslo to Bergen Railway of 56 mi which passes through inhospitable terrain and rises to nearly 6000 ft.
 In 1852 he resumed work in France with the Mantes and Caen Railway of 133 mi and, in 1854, the Caen and Cherbourg Railway of 94 mi.
 The Dutch were relatively slow to start building railways but in 1852 with Locke as engineer, Brassey built the Dutch Rhenish Railway of 43 mi.
-Meanwhile, he continued to build lines in England, including the Shrewsbury and Hereford Railway of 51 mi, the Hereford, Ross and Gloucester Railway of 50 mi, the London, Tilbury and Southend Railway of 50 mi and the North Devon Railway from Minehead to Barnstaple of 47 mi.
+Meanwhile, he continued to build lines in England, including the Shrewsbury and Hereford Railway of 51 mi, the Hereford, Ross and Gloucester Railway of 50 mi, the London, Tilbury and Southend Railway of 50 mi and the North Devon Railway from Crediton to Barnstaple of 47 mi.